zjysteven/lmms-finetune/README.md

 <details>
 <summary><b>2.
 Perform finetuning</b></summary>

-Modify the sample training bash script [example.sh](./example.sh) to specify arguments including the target model, data path, etc. There are comments that explain each argument's meaning.
-Then simply kick off the training by running the bash script `bash example.sh`.
-Note that to exactly run the provided `example.sh`, you will need to download the video clips from ShareGPT4Video; see [this](example_data/videos/ego4d/README.md).
+Modify the sample training bash script, [example_video.sh](./example_scripts/example_video.sh) or [example_image.sh](example_image.sh) (there are no differences other than different model ID and dataset filepath), to specify arguments including the target model, data path, etc. There are comments that explain each argument's meaning.
+Then simply kick off the training by running the bash script `bash example_scripts/example_video.sh` or `bash example_scripts/example_image.sh`.
+Note that to exactly run the provided [example_video.sh](./example_scripts/example_video.sh), you will need to download the video clips from ShareGPT4Video; see [here](example_data/videos/ego4d/README.md) for instructions.
 </details>

 <details>
 <summary><b>3.
 Inference with finetuned model</b></summary>

 The key here is to correctly load the finetuned model, after that everything is the same as how you would do inference with the corresponding model from huggingface.
 Refer to the [inference documentation](docs/inference.md) for more details.
+Again you can refer to [this colab](https://colab.research.google.com/drive/1ejXG58cpMXvkcsx2qqTFK2BqWBVBEr7Y?usp=sharing) for a complete example.
 </details>